 - Grid connection: Proximity to a substation or a suitable grid connection point significantly reduces connection costs.

-- Topography: Flat or slightly inclined surfaces are ideal as they allow the modules to be optimally aligned.
+- Topography: Flat or slightly sloping surfaces are ideal, as they allow for optimal alignment of the modules.

-In addition, regional funding programs or legal framework conditions can influence the choice of location.
+Additionally, regional funding programs or legal frameworks can influence the choice of location.

 Funding and legal framework

-In many countries there are funding programs for renewable energies that support the construction of solar parks.
-In Germany, for example, operators benefit from feed-in tariffs or tendering procedures as part of the Renewable Energy Sources Act (EEG).
-Systems on conversion areas (e.g. former industrial or military areas) as well as on disadvantaged agricultural areas are particularly supported.
+Many countries have funding programs for renewable energies that support the construction of solar parks.
+In Germany, for example, operators benefit from feed-in tariffs or tendering procedures under the Renewable Energy Sources Act (EEG).
+Installations on brownfield sites (e.g., former industrial or military areas) and on disadvantaged agricultural land are particularly encouraged.

-These grants can help make smaller projects economically viable.
-At the same time, they promote the use of areas that would otherwise remain unused.
+These subsidies can help make smaller projects economically viable.
+At the same time, they promote the use of land that would otherwise remain unused.

-An important aspect when planning a solar park is avoiding conflicts of use with other land uses such as agriculture or nature conservation.
-The following are therefore often preferred:
+An important aspect in planning a solar park is avoiding conflicts with other land uses such as agriculture or nature conservation.
+Therefore, the following are often preferred:

 - Conversion areas